×

 “I’ve had so many great memories here and a lot of them were off the floor,” Fredette said.
 “A lot of them were just with my friends and being stupid college kids and having a great time on the (team) bus, doing fun things.
 But once we made the Sweet 16 my senior year, there’s not much better than that for us.
 To get that monkey off our backs, it was pure happiness.”

-BYU received buzz as a possible Final Four team at the beginning of this season but without Saunders, the Cougars would probably be average at best.
+BYU received buzz as a possible Final Four team at the beginning of this season but without Saunders, the Cougars will be challenged to finish the Big 12 schedule on a positive note.
 BYU struggled to get past Colorado, a Quad 3 program with a 4-8 Big 12 record coming off a 34-point loss to Texas Tech on Wednesday.

 As has been the case in most league games, the opponent’s guards feasted on the Cougars lack of perimeter defense.
 Freshman Isaiah Johnson, who came in averaging 16.1 points per game, scored a team-high 27 and Barrington Hargess (13.9) added 20 for Colorado.